-Physical Literacy is the ability to move with confidence and competence using all the physical assets one has at their disposal at any given point in time across varying contexts.
-Physical literacy involves a continuum of learning by enabling individuals to achieve their goals, to develop their knowledge, movement and potential, and to participate fully in their community and wider society (Dudley, Cairney, Wainwright, Kriellaars & Mitchell, 2017).
+Physical literacy is the ability to move with confidence and competence using all the physical assets one has at their disposal at any given point in time across varying contexts.
+Physical literacy involves a continuum of learning by enabling individuals to achieve their goals, to develop their knowledge, movement and potential, and to participate fully in their community and wider society (Dudley et al., 2017).